 Beyond the plaques the trail descends scree covered slopes on steep grades, crosses a small bowl and then ascends to the top of a low ridge.
 The Eiger’s north face looms overhead.
 In the distance are fine views of the Wetterhorn towering above Grosse Scheidegg.

-After a brief respite atop the ridge the trail resumes descending scree covered slopes on moderately steep to steep grades.
+After a brief respite atop the ridge the trail descends scree covered slopes on moderately steep to steep grades.
 In places the scree gives way to rocky meadows and the footing improves.
 Depending on the time of year patches of snow and ice still cling to the rugged cliffs above the trail.

 Views along the trail continually evolve.
-To the north a ridge, anchored by the Faulhorn, forms the scenic backdrop for Grindelwald sprawled along the valley.
+To the north a ridge, anchored by the Faulhorn, forms the scenic backdrop for Grindelwald sprawled along the valley floor.
 The Schwarzhorn, Grosse Scheidegg and the Wetterhorn rim the valley to the northeast.
 Behind you the Lauberhorn, Tschuggen and Mannlichen fill the skyline.
 The Eiger’s north face soars above the trail.

 At 2.7 miles the trail reaches a photogenic waterfall.
-Here the trail curves to the left (northwest) and drops down a series of switchbacks.
+Here the trail curves to the left and drops down a series of switchbacks.
 The descent is accompanied by good views of a series of waterfalls and deep fissures channeling small streams.
 Your perspective of the Eiger has now changed so that you have a good view of the top of the peak.

 After one more set of switchback the trail descends on steep to moderately-steep grades through meadows, dropping down some stone steps, to the train station at Alpiglen at 3.8 miles.
-Here a small station sells return tickets to the Grindelwald Bahnhoff.
+Here a small station sells return tickets to the Grindelwald Bahnhof.

 Kleine Scheidegg to the Eiger Trail

-Ahead are great views of the glaciers spilling down the slopes of the Jungfrau and the Monch along with the high peaks towering above the Sefinenetal valley to the west of Lauterbrunnen.
+Ahead are great views of the glaciers spilling down the slopes of the Jungfrau and the Monch along with the high peaks towering above the Sefinental valley to the west of Lauterbrunnen.
 The Lauberhorn rises to the northwest.